10-6-pursuit/lab-github/questions.md

 What does "ES6" stand for?

 ```
+"ECMAScript 6.
+ECMAScript was created to standardize JavaScript, and ES6 is the 6th version of ECMAScript, it was published in 2015, and is also known as ECMAScript 2015.
+ECMAScript is another official name for Javascript since the organization ECMA International creates the standard."
 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?